Single Dad | Counseling and Sport Psychologist | Writer | Basketball Coach | TRX, RIP Trainer, and Running Enthusiast | Jedi Knight

 Dr. Tedi Gustilo Villasor obtained his Ph.D. in Counseling Psychology (2009) and Masters of Science in Guidance and Counseling (2002) from De La Salle University-Manila (DLSU).
 He has also completed a Certificate in Sports Counseling (2006) from San Diego University for Integrative Studies (SDUIS).

-He counts Cheers and Frasier among his favorite television shows and looks forward to the debut of ABC’s Marvel’s Agents of S.H.I.E.L.D.
+He counts Cheers and Frasier among his favorite television shows and looks forward to the new season of The Walking Dead (Season 5) and ABC’s Marvel’s Agents of S.H.I.E.L.D.
+(Season 2).

 “Like” the new HankPym.com Facebook fan page today.